 overview of your social media audience

-The brand awareness score is a great indicator of your channel mentions or shares.
+The brand awareness score is a great indicator of your channel mentions or shares on social media.

 Below you can see an example from Facebook.
 A sharp increase will indicate additional marketing activity, a new product or additional PR (either positive or negative).